Electrical and Computer Engineering

 The applicant must be the graduate of a recognized university and hold a bachelor's degree or its equivalent, as determined by McGill, in Electrical, Computer, or Software Engineering or a closely related field.
 An applicant holding a degree in another field of engineering or science will be considered but a Qualifying year may be required to make up any deficiencies.
 The applicant must have a high academic achievement: a standing equivalent to a cumulative grade point average (CGPA) of 3.0 out of 4.0, or a GPA of 3.2 out of 4.0 for the last two full-time academic years or equivalent.
 Satisfaction of these general requirements does not guarantee admission.
-Admission to graduate studies is limited and acceptance is on a very competitive basis.
+Admission to graduate studies is limited and acceptance is highly competitive.

 Ph.D.
 Degree (Admission Requirements)

 In addition to satisfying the requirements for the M.Eng. program, candidates must hold a suitable master's degree from a recognized university.
 The applicant must have a high academic achievement: a standing equivalent to a cumulative grade point average (CGPA) of 3.0 out of 4.0.
 Satisfaction of these general requirements does not guarantee admission.
-Admission to graduate studies is limited and acceptance is on a very competitive basis.
+Admission to graduate studies is limited and acceptance is highly competitive.

 McGill’s online application form for graduate program candidates is available at www.mcgill.ca/gradapplicants/apply.

 The Department accepts most of its graduate students for September; the chance of acceptance for January is significantly lower.

 Application opening dates are set by Enrolment Services in consultation with Graduate and Postdoctoral Studies (GPS), while application deadlines are set by the Department of Electrical and Computer Engineering and may be revised at any time.
 Applicants must verify all deadlines and documentation requirements well in advance on the appropriate McGill departmental website; please consult the list at www.mcgill.ca/gps/contact/graduate-program.